DanHodges/TheologicalDictionary/Adoptionism.md

 # Adoptionism
-Definition of Adoptionism coming soon.
+The definition of Adoptionism is coming soon!